oracle/graal/truffle/docs/bytecode_dsl/RuntimeCompilation.md

 In general, if your interpreter relies on a value being PE constant (e.g., to unroll a loop) it is a good idea to assert the value is `CompilerAsserts.partialEvaluationConstant` (see [`CompilerAsserts`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api/src/com/oracle/truffle/api/CompilerAsserts.java)).
 When these assertions fail, compilation bails out early with a helpful diagnostic message, rather than silently producing sub-optimal code (or failing with a less actionable error message).

+## Source information

+[Reparsing](UserGuide.md#reparsing) a root node changes its current `BytecodeNode`, and usually invalidates any compiled code for the node.
+However, to avoid costly invalidations, reparsing **does not** invalidate code for source-only updates (i.e., when bytecode is unchanged).

+Consequently, the current `BytecodeNode` can be out of date in compiled code if source information is lazily materialized.
+Any code that accesses source information through the current `BytecodeNode` or `BytecodeLocation` should **not be included** in compiled code, and should instead be guarded by a `@TruffleBoundary`.